abhiram6121/strapi/task-1/README.md

 ---

-## 💻 1.
-Project Creation & Initial Setup
+## 💻 Task 1: Project Creation & Initial Setup

+Run the application on your host machine to initialize the database and create the initial administrator user.

 ### 1.1 Run the Creation Command: